unitaryfund/mitiq/docs/README-docs.md

 ```
 this generates the `docs/build` folder.
 This folder is not kept track of in the
  github repository, as `docs/build` is present in the `.gitignore` file.
+ You need not to modify the `docs/build` folder, as it is automatically
+ generated.
+You will modify only the `docs/source` files.

 The `html` and `latex`  and `pdf` files will be automatically created in the